Home isolation and COVID-19

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing.
 Throw out the tissue after use.

 - Wash your hands many times a day with soap and running water for at least 20 seconds.
+If soap and water are not easily available, you should use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Avoid touching your face, eyes, nose, and mouth with unwashed hands.